 Just a few years ago, I was asked by colleagues at the Museum of Natural History if I would speak at the Physical Anthropology meetings in Anchorage about two historic Inuit (Eskimo) groups from Point Hope, a sandy prominence on the northwest coast of Alaska.
 It had been years since my research on these groups, so I thought I would do a quick search online to catch up with the current state of knowledge and how much it had changed over the past 30 years.

-Two types of data came back: scholarly journals at $25 an article, and papers written by graduate students that were free.
+Scholarly journals at $25 an article, and papers written by graduate students that were free.
 Why should I pay?
 I could sort out the good from the bad and make my own decisions on quality and value.
 The free stuff was clearly “Good Enough”.

 As a culture, we have shifted away from excellence in favor of “Good Enough” as long as it lowers cost, provides convenience and delivers immediacy.
 We use cell phones that sound like you are speaking under water, satellite radios where the signal disappears when you pass under a tree or a bridge, watch full length video and television in high definition on 3 inch screens – but for the cost, convenience and immediacy – having what we want, when and where we want it is “Good Enough”.